statistico/statistico-odds-compiler-go-grpc-client/README.md

 $ go get -u github.com/statistico/statistico-odds-compiler-go-grpc-client
 ```
 ## Usage
-To instantiate the required client struct and retrieve and search for marker runner resources:
+To instantiate the required client struct and retrieve an event market compiled by the Statistico Odds Compiler service:

 ```go
 package main